tomasruffa/AgileEngine/README.md

 ## Install dependencies

-Run `npm install` to install all dependencies from proyect
+Run `npm install` to install all dependencies from project

 ## Open proyect